Skip links

 Grand Larceny Charges In Las Vegas, NV

 In the state of Nevada, grand larceny is a major criminal theft offense with serious consequences if convicted.
 With a vibrant nightlife and a gigantic amount of tourists visiting every year, grand larceny is a common criminal charge we see at the Spartacus Law Firm.
 Although grand larceny may be described as another form of burglary or robbery, the penalties for grand larceny penalties can be much more severe.
 Grand larceny is a felony charge and is classified as a “crime of trust,” meaning that you have intentionally acted in a dishonest manner.
 A felony has many consequences such as being banned from voting, running for office, receiving government assistance, and more.
 As a crime of trust, a grand larceny charge in Nevada has the potential to keep you from getting your dream job when your potential employer sees a felony conviction on your permanent criminal record.
 To make certain you are doing everything you can to keep this from becoming a major issue that negatively impacts your life, it’s crucial to contact a Las Vegas grand larceny attorney as soon as possible.
 The Spartacus Law Firm represents these cases often and has the experience you need for a favorable outcome in your case.
-Call us today for a free consultation and to learn more about how we can help.
+Call us today for a consultation and to learn more about how we can help.

 What Is Grand Larceny?